SimonPadbury/Codebase-3/INFORMATION.md

 (5.)
 Unless writing **classes** that can be reused for multiple kinds of HTML tags, it is not necessary (and may unnecessarily complicate things) to assign classes to each HTML tag element.

-(6.) **The only deviation from these naming restrictions shall be in the grid system**, where even these simple restrictions may result in overly complicated mixin/class names.
+(6.)
+The only deviation from these naming restrictions shall be in the grid system, where even these simple restrictions may result in overly complicated mixin/class names.
 Thus:

 * `grid` is OK as-is, short and sweet.
 * `gridColumn` has been reduced to `column`.